Academic WorldQuest (AWQ)

 Volunteer as a Judge

 Each year, the Council seeks community members to volunteer as a judge at the regional competition.
 Doors open at 4pm and the competition will begin at 5pm.
 The duration of the event is approximately 4 hours.
+Contact kvuitel@worldaffairsstl.org if you would like to be a judge in this years competition.

 Sponsor a Round

 The World Affairs Council of St. Louis attracts over 130 high school students every year to test their knowledge on foreign policy issues.
 At the Regional Competition, the Council provides prizes to eight lucky students.
 These prizes are donated by local community members and businesses.
 At the beginning of each round, our emcee will announce the round sponsor and the prize.
+Contact kvuitel@worldaffairsstl.org if you would like to sponsor a round in this years competition.

 Stay in the Loop